MaratIR/MaratIR/README.md

 - 👋 Hi, I’m @MaratIR
-- 👀 I’m interested in Kubernetes, Helm, JS, Vue, Ci/Cd, Ansible
+- 👀 I’m interested in Kubernetes, Helm, JS, Vue, Ci/Cd, Ansible, Docker
-- 🌱 I’m currently learning Figma
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...